j2eeexpert2015/java21-features-showcase/README.md

 ### Diagnose — find root cause via full stack trace

-Add `-Djdk.instrument.traceUsage` as a system property on the `mvn` command line.
-This is a system property (not a JVM flag), so it can be passed directly:

 ```bash
 mvn clean compile test -Dtest=DynamicAgentLoadingDemo -Djdk.instrument.traceUsage
 ```

-This prints a full stack trace for every `Instrumentation` API call, identifying exactly which class inside `mockito-core` triggered the agent load.
-Read the stack trace from the bottom up — it starts at `Mockito.<clinit>` and traces through the plugin system to `InlineDelegateByteBuddyMockMaker` at line 134.

 ### Suppress — add `-XX:+EnableDynamicAgentLoading` to Surefire config

-`-XX:+EnableDynamicAgentLoading` is a JVM flag — it cannot be passed directly on the `mvn` command line.
-Maven would try to interpret `-XX` as a plugin prefix and fail with `NoPluginFoundForPrefixException`.
-It must go in the Surefire plugin `<argLine>` so it is passed to the forked JVM that runs your tests:

 ```xml
 <plugin>